DhvaniBhesaniya/ai-doc-chat/replit.md

 - **Memory-based storage implementation** with interface abstraction allowing for future database integration

 ### Data Storage Solutions
-The system uses a hybrid approach for data persistence:
+The system uses MongoDB as the primary database solution:
-- **PostgreSQL** with Drizzle ORM for structured data (documents, conversations, messages, chunks)
+- **MongoDB Atlas** for all structured data storage (users, documents, conversations, messages, chunks)
-- **In-memory storage** as the current implementation with database schema ready for production deployment
+- **MongoStorage Class** implementing complete CRUD operations with proper error handling and connection resilience
-- **Vector storage** using either FAISS (local fallback) or Pinecone (cloud-based) for semantic search capabilities
+- **Vector storage** using Pinecone (cloud-based) for semantic search capabilities with FAISS as local fallback
 - **File system storage** for temporary PDF processing

-The database schema includes tables for documents, document chunks, conversations, and messages with proper relationships and indexing for efficient queries.
+The database schema includes collections for users, documents, document_chunks, conversations, and messages with proper indexes and relationships for optimal query performance.

 ### AI Integration Architecture
 The application integrates with Google's Gemini API for both embedding generation and chat responses: